kyma-project/api-gateway/hack/managed-kyma-migration/README.md

 #### Migration procedure

-1. Commit the module manifest to the `kyma/module-manifests` internal repository, using the `fast` channel.
-2. Verify that the ModuleTemplate is present in `kyma/kyma-modules` internal repository.
+1. Apply the ModuleTemplate for both `fast` and `regular` channel to DEV Control Plane.
-3. Verify that the ModuleTemplate in `fast` channel is available on `Dev` environment SKRs.
+2. Verify that the ModuleTemplate in `fast` and `regular` channel is available on `Dev` environment SKRs.
-4. `kcp login` to Dev and run the migration script on all SKRs.
+3. `kcp login` to Dev and run the migration script on all SKRs.
 To do that, you can use the following command:
    ```shell
    kcp taskrun --gardener-kubeconfig {PATH TO GARDENER PROJECT KUBECONFIG} --gardener-namespace kyma-dev -t all -- ./managed-kyma-migration.sh
    ```
-5. Verify that the migration worked as expected by checking the status of APIGateway manifests on Control Plane.
+4. Verify that the migration worked as expected by checking the status of APIGateway manifests on Control Plane.
    ```shell
    kubectl get manifests -n kcp-system -o custom-columns=NAME:metadata.name,STATE:status.state | grep api-gateway
    ```
-6. Verify that `api-gateway` deployment is not present on any of the SKRs
+5. Verify that `api-gateway` deployment is not present on any of the SKRs
    ```shell
    kcp taskrun --gardener-kubeconfig {PATH TO GARDENER PROJECT KUBECONFIG} --gardener-namespace kyma-dev -t all -- kubectl get deployment -n kyma-system api-gateway 2>/dev/null
    ```